March 2, 2025

 - gtm.timerId – A unique identifier number for the timer.
 Each timer you have on the page has a different ID.

-- gtm.timerEventNumber – The number of timers that have activated on the current page.
+- gtm.timerEventNumber – The number of activated timers on the current page.

 - gtm.timerInterval – The value you set in the Interval option when creating the timer.